What is DMSO?

 Topical applications for DMSO

 Using DMSO for topical pain: Stacy also writes that she used DMSO for topical pain relief by topically applying a combination of 70% fresh aloe vera gel (which she obtained from her plants) along with 30% DMSO which was then dabbed (not rubbed) onto the area.
 DMSO will irritate the skin if used full strength so this product must be cut with something pure such as Stacy did to prevent pain in the form of a burning sensation.

-Making a DMSO Salve for pain- can be made by mixing DMSO with Cold Pressed Castor Oil, black seed oil, apricot seed oil, aloe vera gel, Andrographis, Cats Claw, Curcumin, Quercetin, Resveratrol, Vitamin C powder, Magnesium powder, and powdered ginger.
+Making a DMSO for pain- can be made by mixing DMSO with Cold Pressed Castor Oil, aloe vera gel, Curcumin, Vitamin C powder, and Magnesium powder.
 Mix thoroughly and store in a jar.
-This salve is to be used in the same manner as you would apply castor oil packs (read more about them here) .
+This is to be used in the same manner as you would apply a castor oil packs (read more about them here) .
 A typical application would stay on the body for about one hour and be kept warm with the use of a heating pad.

 Using DMSO with essential oils – this is done by cutting the DMSO by 50% with distilled water.
 You can use a dropper and put some DMSO into the palm of your hand and then add a few drops of your favorite essential oils, such as frankincense.
 Rub your palms together and then apply topically to the area of concern.
 You can read more about essential oils with this link.